solliancenet/azure-machine-learning-quickstarts/README.md

 - [Lab 3:](./lab-3/README.md) In this lab you will train a deep learning model to classify the descriptions of car components as compliant or non-compliant.
 You will train the model on Azure Machine Learning Compute Cluster, download the trained model to your local computer, and make predictions.
 - [Lab 4:](./lab-4/README.md) In this lab your will convert a Deep Learning model you trained in [Lab 3](./lab-3/README.md) to ONNX format and deploy the ONNX model as a web service to make inferences.
 You will also measure the speed of the ONNX runtime for making inferences and compare the speed of ONNX with Keras for making inferences.
 - [Lab 5:](./lab-5/README.md) This lab is divided into two parts.
 In the first part, you learn how to create, run, and explore automated machine learning experiments in the Azure portal without a single line of code.
 In the second part, you will evaluate, register, and deploy the model you trained in the first part using the Azure ML Python SDK.

+# Azure Machine Learning Studio Quickstart

+[Azure Machine Learning Studio](https://docs.microsoft.com/en-us/azure/machine-learning/studio/) gives you a cloud-based interactive, visual workspace that you can use to easily and quickly build, test, and deploy models using pre-built machine learning algorithms.
+Machine Learning Studio also publishes models as web services that can easily be consumed by other applications.
+To use Azure Machine Learning Studio, you do not need programming experience and following Quickstart will walk you through an exercise that will show how to process training data, create a model, train, score, and evaluate the model and finally deploy the trained model as a web service.